 For buyouts of listed companies in The Netherlands strict bid rules apply.
-Generally, the parties will first enter into a merger protocol, which typically sets out the provisions governing the process of the bid.
+Generally, the parties will first enter into a merger protocol, which typically sets out the provisions governing the process of the bid, which also prescribes for certain documents to be made publicly available as part of the process.